-The stop lights and high mounted stoplight turn on and a buzzer (intermittent) sounds when the hill-start assist control system is operating.
+The stop lights and high mounted stoplight turn on when the hillstart assist control system is operating.

 Disabling the TRAC/VSC systems (2WD models)

 If the vehicle gets stuck in fresh snow or mud, the TRAC/VSC systems may reduce power from the engine to the wheels.
 You may need to turn the system off to enable you to rock the vehicle in order to free it.